NTTLimitedRD/Compute.Api.Powershell/docs/powershell/New-CaasServerNic.rst

 The private network private IP address that will be assigned to the machine.

 *     Position?
-Named     Accept pipeline input?       false     Parameter set name           Server_PrivateIp, ServerId_PrivateIp     Aliases                      None     Dynamic?                     false
+Named     Accept pipeline input?       false     Parameter set name           ServerId_PrivateIp, Server_PrivateIp     Aliases                      None     Dynamic?                     false